EpsiTeam/epsibot/README.md

 # Epsibot

+Yet another Discord bot that helps managing a server, but done our way (which is not at all a guarantee that it's better).

+The bot talks in french, but everything on git and in the code is in english.
+Don't ask me.

-v2 - Now with slash commands!
+Version 2.0.0 - Now with slash commands!<br>
-Still a work in progress tho
+Still a work in progress though, don't expect anything to work.

 ## Installation

-Clone this project, then create a `.env` file at the root of the project (see [Environment variables](#environment-variables)).
+Clone this project, then create a `.env` file at the root of the project (see [Environment variables](#environment-variables)).<br>
 Epsibot may scream at you if you didn't setup correctly some environment variables.

-You need node v16 to run it:
+You need at least node v16 to run it:
 ```
 npm i
 npm run migrate